 At the same time, any advertising job relies on budget management and some statistical analysis.
 Companies value expertise in ad buying.
 They want maximum value for each advertising dollar spent across media platforms.
 As a media buyer, you should be comfortable with data analytics to achieve consistent success.

-The median annual salary of advertising and promotions managers was $127,150 in May 2021 according to the Bureau of Labor Statistics jobs report.
-The average annual salary for media planners, who work with clients to plan their advertising mix, has been estimated at $52,466 (Payscale, May 15, 2022).
+The median annual salary of advertising and promotions managers is $127,830 according to the Bureau of Labor Statistics jobs report.
+The average annual salary for media planners, who work with clients to plan their advertising mix, has been estimated at $55,401 (Payscale, December 7, 2023).